 Before new cancer treatments can be made widely available to the general public, they must first be proven safe and effective.
 Clinical trials make this possible.

 Clinical trials are research studies that involve people.
 Through clinical research studies, doctors prove new treatments to be effective and find new ways to improve upon current treatments as well as the quality of life for people with cancer.
 If you or a loved one need treatment for cancer, clinical trials could be an option to consider.
-Affiliated Oncologists is part of the US Oncology Clinical Research program, making new treatment options available to our patients in the south Chicago area.
+Affiliated Oncologists also participates in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research, making new treatment options available to our patients in the south Chicago area.

 Why Cancer Research Trials are Important